How I find cheap (and occasionally free) places to stay

 If you want to travel the world house sitting I have friends who have been doing that, and they wrote a book on the ultimate guide to housesitting

 If you have a home you could try HomeExchange, which allows you to connect with members of the site and arrange to swap homes.
 The site has an annual membership fee and guarantees a swap in the first year, so you would make your money back in one swap.
 Things to consider include if your home is in a desirable location for someone to want to stay there, and matching dates with a house swapper.
 Like with house sitting, this requires a little planning and flexibility in your travels.

 Couchsurfing is a travel community where members offer their spare bed (or couch) to fellow members for free.
 It’s a great way to meet people and save money.
 I’ve used it a few times when I have been stuck finding suitable accommodation.

 Couchsurfing is not recommended if you need to get work done as there is a social element to this, and locking yourself in a room of your guest to work isn’t very sociable.
 I stayed with some friendly hosts in the US who were happy to play tour guide in their neighbourhood; places I wouldn’t have seen by staying in a hotel.

-Sleeping In Airports is a handy site which reviews airports around the world and includes tips on where comfortable seats or hidden away corners to snooze are.
+Sleeping In Airports is a handy site that reviews airports around the world and includes tips on where comfortable seats or hidden away corners to snooze are.

-I’ve stay overnight in airports when I’ve had an early flight which would have meant leaving the hotel at 3am.
+I’ve stayed overnight in airports when I had an early flight which would have meant leaving the hotel at 3 am.
 I would rather just go to the airport overnight to read or work.
 The worst airport was London Luton (and shame on me because I did it twice) and the best airport overnighter was at Singapore Changi, which is a destination in its own right.